Table of Contents

 Resonator Guitar

-Resonator guitars are unique acoustics that feature a metal cone to amplify the vibrations from the strings through the bridge.
+Resonator guitars are acoustics that feature a metal cone to amplify the vibrations from the strings through the bridge.
 While these types of guitar have sound holes, they don’t primarily contribute to the volume as they do in standard acoustics.

 Instead, it’s the metal cone that gives them their loud and resonant sound.
 Making them well-suited to compete with the volume of brass instruments.